-Dylan Steigers was a Missoula Sentinel almumnus who tragically died on May 9, 2010 after suffering a traumatic brain injury during a spring football game at Eastern Oregon University.
+Dylan Steigers was a Missoula Sentinel alumnus who tragically died on May 9, 2010 after suffering a traumatic brain injury during a spring football game at Eastern Oregon University.
 In Dylan's honor, we have joined with his family to educate, test, and protect the Missoula Community.
 This project provides a resource for coaches, parents, and athletes to learn more about concussions and traumatic brain injuries.

 Healthcare Professionals, including the staff at Peak Performance Physical Therapy & Sports Medicine, use ImPACT Neurocognitive Concussion Testing to establish each athlete's individual baseline mental ablilites prior to an injury.
 The baseline test measures and records an athlete's short and long term memory, visual motor speed and reaction time.